Why Western Digital Is About To Stop The Toshiba Memory Sale

 (Source: Macquarie)

 INCJ is currently assumed to be the majority contributor of capital with Hynix set to contribute through convertible bonds.
 Now, with the exception of Hynix, every other player in the consortium is a financial buyer with zero strategic interest in the asset.
-That’s a problem for Toshiba, WDC and Japan Inc not just near term but especially once the PE guys exit in a few years.
+That’s a problem for Toshiba, WDC and Japan, Inc. not just near term but especially once the PE guys exit in a few years.

-For one, Hynix has a history of IP theft with the very same party they are buying from – Toshiba.
+For one, Hynix has a history of IP theft with the very same party it is buying from - Toshiba.
 Here’s an excerpt from my previous article:

 “After all, it was only 3 years ago on July 21 2014 when SK Hynix publicly disclosed in a regulatory filing that the company had received official notice of a lawsuit from Toshiba (filed earlier in March), seeking W1.1tn in damages over the alleged leak of NAND flash technology.